The Patient Protection and Affordable Care Act in the 115th Congress

-The ACR Government Relations Office is closely monitoring Congressional efforts to repeal and replace the Patient Protection and Affordable Care Act (PPACA).
+The ACR is closely monitoring Congressional efforts to repeal and replace the Patient Protection and Affordable Care Act (PPACA).

-The ACR Government Relations department deals with Medicare-related legislation affecting the practice of radiology.
-With regard to reimbursement, ACR was deeply involved in the successful effort to repeal the flawed Sustainable Growth Rate (SGR) portion of the Medicare Fee Schedule formula.
-The College continues to closely monitor the effort to properly implement the Medicare Access and CHIP Reauthorization Act (MACRA).
+The ACR closely monitors Medicare-related legislation affecting the practice of radiology.
+With regard to reimbursement, the ACR was deeply involved with delaying impending cuts to the Medicare Fee Schedule formula.

 Expanded Access to CT Lung Cancer Screening in Medicare

 The ACR is actively working with Congress and CMS to ensure that Medicare fully covers CT lung cancer screening for patients at high-risk of developing lung cancer.